9 Best Payroll Services for Small Businesses in 2023

 - Doesn’t handle payroll tax filings

 TimeTrex is great for businesses looking for a payroll service that’s feature-rich and free to use.
-With its platform’s Community Edition, you get all the basic tools you need to manage payroll, staff attendance, PTO, schedules, and employee information—although its interface is outdated.
-However, you have to download its open-source workforce management solution, plus its payroll tax functionalities don’t include automated tax filings.
+With its platform’s Community Edition, you get all the basic tools you need to manage payroll, staff attendance, PTO, schedules, and employee information.
+However, its interface looks outdated and is an open-sourced platform that needs to be downloaded (a cloud-hosted option is available only to paid plan holders).
+Plus, its payroll tax functionalities don’t include automated tax filings.

 Aside from payroll and HR tools, it offers online time clock apps that work on web browsers and mobile iOS/Android devices—although signing up for TimeTrex’s free product only grants you access to its web browser-based time clock.
 If you need job costing, geofencing, invoicing, expense tracking, and recruiting tools, you have to get the higher tiers of its paid version.